Vedarth/Twitter-bots/README.md

 # The Perfect Twitter Bot #

 I am trying to create the _**perfect**_ twitter bot.
-Of course what I have is not perfect,yet, but I am making it better every day.
+Ofcourse what I have is not perfect, yet, but I am making it better every day.

 Here is how you are supposed to use it:-